-The Pediatric Brain Tumor Consortium, now in its 19th year, is composed of 11 academic centers and children's hospitals located across the United States which are competitively selected based on their scientific excellence and clinical expertise in pediatric brain tumors.
+The Pediatric Brain Tumor Consortium, now in its 22nd year, is composed of 15 academic centers and children's hospitals located across the United States and Canada which are competitively selected based on their scientific excellence and clinical expertise in pediatric brain tumors.

 PBTC's mission is to contribute rapidly and effectively to the understanding and cure of pediatric brain tumors through the conduct of multi-center, multidisciplinary, innovative studies with designs and analyses based on uniformly high quality statistical science.

 Since its inception in 1999, the PBTC's primary objective has been to rapidly conduct novel phase I and II clinical evaluations of new therapeutic agents, treatment delivery technologies and radiation treatment strategies in children from infancy to 21 years of age with primary central nervous system (CNS) tumors.
 In addition the Consortium aims to characterize reliable markers and predictors (direct or surrogate) of brain tumors' responses to new therapies.
 The Consortium conducts research on brain tumor specimens in the laboratory to further understand the biology of pediatric brain tumors.

 The PBTC has a direct working relationship with the Children's Oncology Group (COG) to ensure that results from phase I and II trials can be confirmed through additional phase II and confirmatory phase III clinical trials in the COG.
 Results from PBTC studies are presented at professional meetings and reported in the published literature.